scipy/scipy/doc/source/building/understanding_meson.rst

 Building with Meson happens in stages:

-- A configure stage (``meson setup``) to detect compilers, dependencies and build options, and create the build directory and ``ninja.buildd`` file,
+- A configure stage (``meson setup``) to detect compilers, dependencies and build options, and create the build directory and ``build.ninja`` file,
 - A compile stage (``meson compile`` or ``ninja``), where the extension modules that are part of a built SciPy package get compiled,
 - An install stage (``meson install``) to install the installable files from